LOADING ...

 No but that ain't yer game, it even yer race

-You look some other place
+You gotta some other place

 Where do you look for this lamp a-burnin'?